sgirardin/easyContent2Metadata/README.md

 ## How to use it
 So how does it work:
-* After being installed, login Alfresco and go to the "Metadata Extraction Information" site
+* After being installed, login to Alfresco and go to the "Metadata Extraction Information" site
 * Choose the "Data lists" menu, then "Extractor Mapping Datalist" and click on " New Item"
 * In the modal view select first the type of document you want to extract the data
 * Then select the property of the document type to whom the data will be extracted.